Find Affordable College Courses

 $48,470 Average Tuition & Fees

-Gonzaga University came in at #8 in this year’s edition of the Best Value Communication & Journalism Schools in Washington ranking.
-Gonzaga is a medium-sized private not-for-profit school located in the midsize city of Spokane.
+Gonzaga University landed the #8 spot in the 2023 rankings for the best value communication and journalism programs.
+Gonzaga is a medium-sized private not-for-profit school located in the medium-sized city of Spokane.

 Gonzaga undergraduate students pay an average of $48,470 in in-state tuition and fees each year.
 The average amount in student loans that communication and journalism majors at Gonzaga take out is $26,342.